What is Apprenticeship?

 Describe the school curriculum for apprenticeship.

 The electrical program covers the spectrum of residential, commercial, and industrial electrical installations.
 The curriculum includes areas such as Electrical Theory, Print Reading, Grounding, Controls, Communication Equipment, Testing Equipment, Pipebending, and The National Electrical Code.
-Installer-Technician apprentice curriculum includes Electrical Theory, Structured Cabling, Voice and Data, Terminations, and Industry Standards.
-All apprentices also cover Job Safety, First Aid, Job Site Management, and Supervision.
-Both curriculums are registered with and approved by the U.S. Department of Labor.

 Where are the classes held?